-JENNY WILEY McDowell 12-year old AAU team repeats as league champions at 8-0 by Ed Taylor Sports Editor Justin Paige scored 13 points and Adam Tackett tossed in 11 as the McDowell AAU squad completed the regular season at 8-0 with a 55-36 victory over Phelps Sunday after- The perfect record allowed McDowell to repeat as league champions, a title they held last year.
-Both teams entered the final season game with 7-0 records.
+McDowell 12-year old AAU team repeats as league champions at 8-0 by Ed Taylor Sports Editor victory over Phelps Sunday after-noon.

+Justin Paige scored 13 points and Adam Tackett tossed in 11 as the McDowell AAU squad completed the regular season at 8-0 with a 55-36 victory over Phelps Sunday after-

+The perfect record allowed McDowell to repeat as league cham-pions, a title they held last year.

+Both learns entered the final sea-son game with 7-0 records.

 "Our team looked good against Phelps," said Coach James Hall.
+"We were defending our "92 league cham-pionship title and also our winning streak."

+pionsam une and assistent.

-"We were defending our '92 league championship title and also our winning McDowell has won 21 straight games since joining the league last year.
+McDowell has won 21 straight games since joining the league last year.
 They were 13-0 last season.

 Ryan Hall and Jonathan Lawson scored eight each for McDowell.

-Anthony Tackett finished with seven.
+Anthony Tacket finished with seven.
 Michael Gross and Fred Gray scored five and two respectively.

+Antinony Tackett insisted win seven.
+Michael Gross and Fred Gray scored five and two respectively.

 Brian Jude led all scores with his 18 points for Phelps.

-Phelps took a 11-10 lead after the first quarter as the two unbeatens battled from the first tip off.
-Jude scored eight of his team's 11 points in the opening quarter.
-Paige totaled six points in the second quarter for McDowell as they claimed a 26-19 halftime lead.
-Gross hit a three-pointer in the second and Anthony Tackett scored four points for McDowell.
-McDowell held Phelps to just five third quarter points and only one field goal as they built a 16 points, 40-24 lead.
-Paige and Anthony Tackett each had three-point baskets in the third "The team did a good job of moving the basketball," explained Coach Hall, "Darrin (Newsome) is adjusting to his new role of running the offense.
-He has moved from forward to the point guard spot.
+Phelps took a 11-10 cad after the first quarter as the two unbeatens battled from the first jude of the properties of the pr period.

+"The team did a good job of moving the basketball," "aphlained Coach Hall."
+Darin (Newsome) is adjusting to his new role of running the offense, He has moved from forward to the point guard spot."

 Newsome was one of the top scorers in the league last year being named to the All-State team.

 "Now, as a guard, he's getting the ball to the open man and making some good passes.
-He leads the team in assists and is a very unselfish player.
-"It's hard to make kids of this age group especially understand that the number of points they score isn't what's important."
+He leads the team massifts and fas every unselfish player.

+in assists and is a very unselfish player.
+"It's hard to make kids of this age group especially understand that number of points they score is what's important."

 McDowell will enter tournament play this Thursday at Pikeville with the top two teams moving on to state competition.

-Lancer softball league organizing; teams needed The Marine Corps is looking for a "few good men" while the Lancer Softball League is just looking for a few good softball teams.
-The league is currently taking applications for new teams this year and the league is open to all teams.
-The league, which is not part of the Carl D. Perkins Job Corp Center, will play their games at the Job Corps Center's softball field.
-For more information call 285-0221 or 874-0346 anytime or 874-0404 before 5 p.m and 874-0656 after 5 p.m.
-South Floyd 11-year old AAU finishes with perfect 10-0 season; defeats Phelps 62-30 in season finale by Ed Taylor Sports Editor a.m. until 2 p.m.
+Lancer softball league organizing; teams needed

+The Marine Corps is looking for a "few good men" while the Lance Softball League is just looking for a few good softball teams.

+The league is currently taking applications for new teams this year.

+applications for new teams this year and the league, which is not part of the Cart D. Perkins Job Corp Center, will play their games at the Job Corps Center's softball field.
-15 years of age.

-they played last year.
+For more information call 285-2221 or 874-3046 at the Job Corps Center's and 1874-0656 at the Job Corp Center's fortball field.

+South Floyd 11-year old AAU finishes with perfect 10-0 season; defeats Phelps 62-30 in season finale by Ed Taylor Sports Editor